-3.3.3 Conclusion on clause 4.6(3)(b)
+3.3.2 Conclusion on clause 4.6(3)(b)

-The proposal and its associated variation in the height standard is fundamentally founded on the reliance on the FSR bonuses in the Housing SEPP through the provision of affordable housing.
+The proposal and its associated variation in the FSR standard is fundamentally founded on the provision of affordable housing.
 The State and local strategic planning framework support this and this is reflected in the State planning instrument, the Housing SEPP, providing floorspace bonuses incentivising the provision of affordable housing.
-Further, the proposal is consistent with the objects of the EP&A Act.
 As such, there are sufficient environmental planning grounds to justify the variation to the FSR standard.